Living Heritage Tree Museum

-The Living Heritage Tree Museum is located in the city of Storm Lake, Iowa, US.
+The Living Heritage Tree Museum is located in the city of Storm Lake, Iowa, United States.
 It is an open-air museum dedicated to heritage trees, situated in Sunset Park on West Lake Shore Drive.
 It was founded by Stan Lemaster and Theodore Klein.
 The museum collection includes descendants of trees with historical connections to Joan of Arc, Johnny Appleseed, and Henry Wadsworth Longfellow.

-About
+Description

 The Living Heritage Tree Museum contains the following trees: